NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Unbreakable
     - In non-sharingan version it puts Kakashi in sharingan mode and does not build meter
 - 5X
+    - 0C damage increased from 60 to 80
+    - Full charge damage increased from 100 to 120
+    - Full charge time reduced from 100 to 76 frames
     - Duration improved from 1 frame to 7
-    - Fully charged from 1 to 8
+    - Fully charged from frame 1 to 8
     - Damage adjusted to the cinematic portion of the attack
-    - Full charge reduced from 100 to 76 frames
     - All hand hitboxes bigger
 - 4X requires and costs 25%
 - RB